nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/induced_fit.rst

 The software extracts the top 100 lowest binding energy structures in ``LIG_Pele/results/BestStructs/``.
 Additionally, it clusters all poses based on ligand heavy atom coordinates, the best energy representative of each cluster can be found in ``LIG_Pele/results/clusters/``.
-The figure below shows a representative of cluster 5 (green) superposed with the native pose (pink, PDB code 6CF7).
+The figure below shows a representative of cluster 5 (green) superposed with the native pose (pink, PDB code 6CF7), the resulting RMSD is 4.99Å.

 .. image:: ../img/induced_tutorial_cluster5.png
   :width: 400